SweeZero/SweeCrypt/README.md

 # SweeCrypt
-A basic and fun encryption module for everyone. it converts regular text into symbols on a keyboard, kind of like a cipher.
+A basic and fun cipher module for everyone. it converts regular text into symbols on a keyboard, kind of like a cipher.
 This is only for fun, using this module for cybersecurity is NOT ADVISED

 Install:<br>
 `pip3 install sweecrypt`